Toaplan STG Chronicle – 2012 Developer Interviews

 Yuge: We were able to do that precisely because we worked on them together.
 By “together” I mean, the same person was working on both enemies and ship systems.
 If we had divided it among two people, things would have gotten disconnected.

 —I’m surprised you had the extra time, given how many things you juggling.

 Uemura: I don’t think our system would work in a game company today.
-But we had a small staff, and development model that allowed us to finish games in a short period, so we had that extra time for experimentation.
+But we had a small staff, and a development model that allowed us to finish games in a short period, so we had extra time for experimentation.

 —Do you think the high degree of polish in your games was a result of that experimentation?